jb08/hw7/README.md

 ## Your task

-For this assignment, you will implement class `List_set`, which uses a linked list to represent a set of `std::string`s.
-You’ve been provided a file `src/List_set.h`—**which you should not change in any way**—and which contains a definition of the `List_set` class with declarations of its member functions.
+For this assignment, your job is to implement a class `List_set`, which uses a linked list to represent a set of `std::string`s.
+You’ve been provided with three C++ source files:

+  - `src/List_set.h`—**which you should not change in any way**—contains a definition of the `List_set` class with declarations of its member functions.
 It also forward-declares a `struct Node` and defines one member variable, `link_`, to be a `std::shared_ptr<Node>`.

+  - `src/List_set.cpp` is where you will implement the `List_set` class.
+One constructor, which takes an `initialization_list`, has been defined for you.
+It is up to you to define the `Node` class, the default constructor, and the five member functions listed above, in this file.

+  - `test/List_set_tests.cpp` is where you will add tests for your `List_set` class.

-Your job is to implement this set interface in `src/List_set.cpp`, including providing a complete definition of `Node`, and to test it thoroughly in `test/List_set_tests.cpp`.
+In short: Your job is to implement the set interface from `src/List_set.h` in `src/List_set.cpp`, including providing a complete definition of `Node`, and to test it thoroughly in `test/List_set_tests.cpp`.
 You must not modify the file `src/List_set.h`.

+### Example test

 Here is an example usage of the class, which you may use as a test (but you will need many more, smaller tests as well):